-Below is the segmentation of revenues from a group of similar products, the rate of which constitutes 10% or more of the company's total revenues for the years 2021-2023:
+Below is the segmentation of revenues from a group of similar products, the rate of which constitutes 10% or more of the company's total revenues for the years 2022-2024:

-Revenues (NIS thousands) Percentage of total revenues evenues 2023 2022 2021 2023 2022 2021 PLC's and expansion units 199,635 144,673 141,893 93% 93% 97%
+Revenues (NIS thousands) Percentage of total revenues 2024 2023 2022 2024 2023 2022 PLC's and expansion units 183,969 199,635 144,673 96% 93% 93%

-The Company considers controllers and expansion units to be one product group, in which the gross profit rate of the products of the group are basically similar.
+\ The Company considers controllers and expansion units to be one product group, in which the gross profit rate of the products of the group are basically similar.

-1.9.10 New products
+1.9.11 New products

-In the reported period, the Company has been engaged, and intends to continue engaging, inter alia, in activities for the development of additional series of controllers and/or new control products and/or expanding the capabilities and functionalities of the current series of controllers, designated to enable the Company to provide to its customers products and capabilities which are not within the existing product range of the Company, and using technologies that allow more advanced performance3.
-These products, which are in various stages of development (some of them in the initial stages and others in more advanced stages, about to be launched on the market) are planned to include additional products that will allow for the expansion of the product line and were intended to present the Company with new opportunities.
+In the reported period, the Company has been engaged, and intends to continue engaging, inter alia, in activities for the development of additional series of controllers and/or new control products and/or expanding the capabilities and functionalities of the UniCloud product lines and services of the Company designated to enable the Company to provide to its customers products and capabilities which are not within the existing product range of the Company, and using technologies that allow more advanced performance.
+These products, which are in various stages of development (some of them in the initial stages and others in more advanced stages, about to be launched on the market) are planned to